Fentanyl overdoses on the rise in Rapid City, law enforcement says

-Fentanyl seized off of Rapid City streets has increase by seven times over just one year.
+Fentanyl seized off of Rapid City streets has increased by seven times over just one year.

 In 2019, 12 grams of fentanyl were seized off the streets.
 That increased to 128 grams in 2020 and ballooned to 937 grams so far this year, according to data from the Unified Narcotics Enforcement Team based in Rapid City.